BEING INVESTIGATED BY THE FDA – A Short Personal Account.

-It began when one person using Shakti took an overdose of an antiepileptic medication – one that can actually induce seizures if one takes enough of them.
+It began when one person using The Shakti System (which applies magnetic signals to the brain) took an overdose of an antiepileptic medication – one that can actually induce seizures if you take enough of them.
 This person had a seizure, and in an almost textbook episode, forgot what had happened until they later found a notation on their calendar to start the medication on a specific date – the day of the seizure.

-The medication did not prevent a memory from the day before, when they had done a Shakti session.
-Six minutes long, it was part of a series of the shortest sessions ever done.
+The medication didn’t prevent them from recalling something from the day before, when they had done a Shakti session.
+Just six minutes long, it was part of a series of the shortest sessions ever done.

 The medication disturbed the memory of the overdose itself, but not the Shakti session the day before.
 They mistakenly decided that the seizure was caused by Shakti.
 When they realized their error, they were very quick to set things right.

 My website had a medical research proposal for using Shakti.
 I had reasoned that a research proposal implied that no claims could be made, but that at least some might be worth investigating.
 I was wrong.
-I later learned that even a proposal can constitute a medical claim – a claim that medical use is possible.
+I later learned that even a proposal can constitute a medical claim – a claim that medical use may be possible.
+Researching medical treatments is itself a medical use.
 In retrospect, it makes sense.
 Someone might read the proposal, and then decide to conduct their own, possibly careless ‘do it yourself’ trial.
 In fact, the exact procedure could not have been done using a standard Shakti unit or the signals provided with it, so that the device discussed in the proposal wasn’t actually available.
 When the time came, I decided not to argue these fine points with a federal agency.

 I called the investigator, who was quite frank and even friendly in their response to my questions, and really only wanted to make sure that I did not make any medical claims on my website.
 They were firm but fair.
 After that conversation, I knew that it was going to be all right, and that they were not ‘out to get me’.
 They just wanted me to understand the law, and to comply with it.
-The often severe sentences companies receive for violating FDA regulations, it seems, are reserved for those who try to get around the regulations, or who deny their misbehaviors, and go on promoting clinical treatments that haven’t been tested.
-Their specific need is for ‘pre-marketing approval’ for anything sold for medical uses.
+The often severe sentences companies receive for violating FDA regulations, it seems, are reserved for those who try to get around the regulations, or who deny their misbehavior and go on promoting clinical treatments that haven’t been tested.
+Their specific need is for ‘pre-marketing approval’ for anything labeled with a clinical or medical use.

-Shakti uses much fainter magnetic fields than other magnetic devices (like TMS), but it’s principals are very different, so that it cannot be described as ‘substantially equivalent’ to it.
+Shakti uses much fainter magnetic fields than other magnetic devices (like TMS), but its principles are very different, so that it cannot be described as ‘substantially equivalent’ to it.
 When and if the day comes, it will need it’s own FDA approval.

 Some people claim that the FDA is a clearinghouse for pharmaceutical companies, and that they try to prevent treatments that bring these companies no profit.
 After my experience with them, I doubt this.
 Rather, they have more experience in looking at the more standard forms of treatment, and this makes it easier for them to approve new drugs than other, less traditional, therapies.
 Really new approaches require new expertise within the FDA, and that’s not always available.
 This may serve the pharmaceutical companies interests, but is probably not designed to do so.
 The alternative is to believe in a grand conspiracy.
 Corruption may exist, but certainly not in my experience with them.
 Look at it from the corporate side.
 If there were corruption, it would be more practical if it lent speed to new drugs coming to market than try to suppress new alternatives.
 The corporations have enough money to simply buy out new technologies.
 Suppressing them is not in their interests.
 Owning them is.

-The FDA is our friend.
+The FDA is our friend, mostly.
 Their job is to make sure that treatments for medical problems are as effective and safe as they can be.
 They may not always do their job so that everyone is happy, but who does?